IE-bank-team/ie-bank-infrastructure/modules/compute/proximity-placement-group/README.md

   ]
   ```

-### Parameter: `zunos`
+### Parameter: `zones`

-Specifies the Availability Zuno where virtual machine, virtual machine scale set or availability set associated with the proximity placement group can be created.
+Specifies the Availability Zone where virtual machine, virtual machine scale set or availability set associated with the proximity placement group can be created.

 - Required: No
 - Type: array